 Struggling to accept your current health status?
 Read this post: Shifting Perspectives of Chronic Disease

-2. Connect to your body’s senses
+2. Reconnect to your Body

 We often ignore what our body is telling us, because we have other commitments to the outside word.
 We may eat – even though we aren’t hungry – because others want to eat with us.
 Or, we go to work despite feeling sick because it’s “the right thing” to do.